SBLC TRANSACTION PROCEDURE

 WHAT IS SBLC ?

 Standby Letters of Credit are issued for use in a wide variety of commercial and financial operations.
-Standby letters of credit are very much alike documentary letters of credit, their main difference is that unlike DLC’s, they only become operative in case the applicant defaults, then the beneficiary in whose favor the SBLC was issued, can draw on the SBLC and demand payment.
+Standby Letters of Credit are very much alike Documentary Letters of Credit (DLC).
+The main difference between a Documentary Letter of Credit and a Standby Letter Of Credit being that unlike DLCs, SBLCs only become operative in case the applicant defaults.
+In case of default, the beneficiary in whose favor the SBLC was issued, can draw on the SBLC and demand payment.

 When requesting a SBLC, a business owner proves to the bank he is capable of repaying the loan.
 Collateral may be required to protect the bank in case of default.
 The bank typically provides a letter to the business owner within one week of receiving documentation.
 The business owner must pay a SBLC fee for each year that the letter is valid.
 The fee is typically 1-10% of the SBLC value.
 If the business owner meets the criteria outlined in the contract before the due date, the business owner can cancel the SBLC without further charges.